cloudskew/cloudskew/readme.md

 Not in the [near-term future](#planned-features-calendar).

+**Any plans to improve the experience on mobile devices?**

+No plans.
+The web app is best used on laptops and desktops (screen resolutions higher than 960 x 540, landscape mode).

 **Is this an open source project?**

 No. However, would love to open source parts of it in the future to invite community contributions around: